86Box/docs/dev/api/pci.rst

 Multi-function devices
 ----------------------

-PCI defines the concept of **functions**, which allow a physical device to contain up to 8 sub-devices (numbered from ``0`` to ``7``), each one with their own configuration space and set of resources controlled by :ref:`dev/api/pci:Base Address Registers`.
-Most (but not all) multi-function devices are chipset southbridges, which may implement a function for the PCI-ISA bridge, another one for the IDE controller, one or more for USB and so on.
+PCI defines the concept of **functions**, which allow a physical device to contain up to 8 sub-devices (numbered from ``0`` to ``7``), each with their **own configuration space**, and their **own resources** controlled by :ref:`dev/api/pci:Base Address Registers`.
+Most (but not all) multi-function PCI devices are chipset southbridges, which may implement a function for the PCI-ISA bridge (and general configuration), another one for the IDE controller, one or more for USB and so on.

 The ``func`` parameter passed to a device's configuration space read/write callbacks provides the **function number** for which the configuration space is being accessed.
 There are two main requirements for implementing multi-function devices: